intel-iot-devkit/how-to-code-samples/access-control/cpp/README.md

 6. Another dialog box will appear asking to rebuild project.
 Click **OK**.
 ![](./../../images/cpp/path-symbol-rebuild-ok.png)

-## Running the program

-To run this example on the board, simply enter

-    $ make
-    $ build
-    $ ./access-control

 After running the program, you should see output similar to the output below.<br>

 ```